Getting More for Less: Using Weak Labels and AV-Mixup for Robust Audio-Visual Speaker Verification: Background

 \subsection{Related Works}

 Prior studies reveal interesting developments in audio-visual speaker verification.
-While these works have proposed various architectural improvements and augmentation strategies, a majority use DML training approaches, and in general, devise increasingly complex networks to realize only modest performance gains.
-For example, Qian et al. \cite{Qian2021} introduced a joint learned embedding-level network architecture, trained with their contrastive loss sampling and data augmentation strategy that was originally presented in \cite{Chen2020}.
-Sun et al. \cite{Sun2022} implements joint-attention pooling on the audio-visual inputs to enhance the weights of time frames that are most impactful for person representation.
-Further, Tao et al. \cite{Tao2022} cite noisy labels in common large-scale datasets as a limitation to speaker representation learning, and propose a two-step multimodal deep cleansing network to identify noisy samples for removal prior to training.
+However, a majority rely on traditional DML training approaches, and in general, devise complex networks or rely on expensive data collection to realize modest performance gains.
+For example, Qian et al. \cite{Qian2021} introduced a joint learned embedding-level network architecture, trained with their contrastive loss sampling and data augmentation strategy originally presented in \cite{Chen2020}.
+Sun et al. \cite{Sun2022} implemented joint-attention pooling on the audio-visual inputs that enhance the weights of impactful time frames.
+Tao et al. \cite{Tao2022} cited noisy labels in large-scale datasets as a significant limitation, and proposed a two-step multimodal deep cleansing network to identify and remove noisy training samples.
+Finally, Lin et al. \cite{Lin2023} introduced a large-scale dataset that showed improved performance when used as a supplementary training set, with best results on their ResNet with frequency-wise Squeeze-Excitation model (denoted M3).

-Our work differs by hypothesizing that DML feature learning can be enhanced by introducing a supervised multi-task component to the objective function.
+Our work differs by hypothesizing that DML can be enhanced by introducing even a weakly supervised multi-task component to the objective function.
 This is on the basis of \cite{Kobs2021}, where it was shown that the features learned through classification and contrastive approaches can differ.
-Further, rather than dataset cleansing, we hypothesize that noisy labels can be leveraged to achieve more robust speaker representations, and propose noise-tolerant training methods so they can serve as regularization during training for open-set tasks.
+Further, rather than extensive data collection or dataset cleansing, we hypothesize that noisy labels can be beneficial to achieve more robust speaker representations, by extending training methods and proposing novel augmentation techniques that collectively serve as regularization during training for open-set tasks.